Skip To Main Content

 Georgia DOE - Georgia Scholar Seal

-Application for the 2025 school year are now closed.
+The 2026 Georgia Scholar Program application window is January 5 — March 1.
 Students awarded the Georgia Scholar seal and cord will be notified by the Georgia Department of Education (GaDoE).

 U.S. Presidential Scholars Programs (USPS)